 We all know that life can be stressful, and some periods are more stressful and anxiety-ridden than others.
 Many of us also know that exercise can help to relieve stress and anxiety naturally, but did you know that there are foods that help to relieve stress and anxiety naturally?
-Let’s talk about some of the foods that you can add to your diet if you are feeling particularly stressed out or anxious.
+Many people don’t know this and make a very common dieting mistake.
+So let’s talk about some of the foods that you can add to your diet if you are feeling particularly stressed out or anxious.

 Fruits and Veggies that may help fight stress and anxiety

 Blueberries have been referred to as a superfood that boosts the immune system for quite some time.
 As it turns out they can also help to relieve feelings of stress and anxiety.

 When we have feelings of stress your body craves vitamin C to help repair the damage that stress causes to our cellular walls, and blueberries are full of it.
 Blueberries are also full of important antioxidants that improve your overall health.

 You already know that spinach is good for you, but did you know that it can also help to keep you feeling calm and alleviate symptoms of depression?

 The folate contained in spinach produces dopamine which can help to promote feelings of calm and well-being.